DCrawley94/nc-teaching-resources/seminar_plans/de/02_python_fun/01_pairing_katas/01_TDD_plan.md

 - start virtual environment
 - install pytest to virtual environment
 - set up PYTHONPATH? - only do this if students ask for it, can be left until I start running tests
-- set local version?
-Can do this but not as important

 ## Introduce the problem itself